 Customers can rate their satisfaction on a 5-point rating scale and provide additional comments, whether it be positive or negative feedback.
 Drivers accrue a score, and once it falls beneath a certain limit, they can be deactivated for poor service.

-On the other hand, drivers can report whether a user is problematic which also gives the company security and insights on how the product can be improved.
+On the other hand, drivers can report whether a user is problematic, giving the company security and insights into how the product can be improved.

 This is very helpful, as their actual product is not the app, it is the service provided by third-party drivers.
 By hearing both sides, Uber can use the insights to ensure all users and drivers have the best experience.